 A few travel tips & notes before you visit Ipoh!

 - The airport is very small, meaning there might be a bit of queueing involved.
 When we reached, there were only two counters open among the four.
 When we departed, there was only one queue for one counter with its ONE and only officer screening and stamping the passports for the entire flight.

 - Only 2 airlines fly to the airport directly from Singapore: Scoot and Firefly.
-We took Scoot (Tiger, actually, during the airline-merger period).
+We took Scoot (Tiger, actually, it was during the airline-merger period).
 Flight time takes about 1.5 hours each way.
 Another airline is Malindo Air, from Johor Bahru.

 - Uber and GrabCar services are available in Ipoh.